josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 Copilot is encouraging us to block users unnecessarily, by suggesting obviously flawed code, which is wrong on every level: wrong ethically, wrong legally, and the wrong way to build software.

-I know we're not supposed to hold so-called AI<Footnote number="3" /> tools responsible for their flaws.
+I know we're not supposed to hold so-called AI<footnote>AI is not actually the proper term for Copilot, or ChatGPT, or just about any technology we call AI these days.
+In reality, they’re large language models, i.e., very complex prediction engines built on statistics.
+They aren’t intelligent. (“Spicy autocomplete” is my personal favorite moniker for them.)</footnote> tools responsible for their flaws.
 "They're not perfect" may as well be the tagline for LLMs.

 But if we're giving one of the world's major corporations our money, in exchange for this tool that's supposed to make us better…shouldn't it be held to _some_ standard of quality?
 Shouldn't the results I get from a paid service at _least_ be better than a bad StackOverflow suggestion that got down-voted to the bottom of the page (and which would probably come with additional comments and suggestions letting me know why it was ranked lower)?